-Post covid19 gorilla trekking safaris are now ongoing and travelers are allowed to visit and trek the endangered mountain gorillas in Uganda, Rwanda and the Democratic Republic of Congo.
+Post Covid-19 gorilla trekking safaris are now ongoing and travellers are allowed to visit and trek the endangered mountain gorillas in Uganda, Rwanda and the Democratic Republic of Congo.
 However, the endangered mountain gorillas stand a high risk of contracting the deadly corona virus.
-In order to avoid the transmission of covid19 from travelers to the endangered gorillas, responsible conservation bodies in Uganda, Rwanda and the Democratic Republic of Congo have put guidelines for gorilla trekking to ensure safety of the endangered gorillas and travelers.
-In addition to the initial gorilla trekking rules and regulations, Uganda Wildlife Authority (UWA) and Rwanda Development Board have added new guidelines to avoid any possibility of covid19 transmission
+In order to avoid the transmission of covid19 from travellers to the endangered gorillas, responsible conservation bodies in Uganda, Rwanda and the Democratic Republic of Congo had put guidelines for gorilla trekking to ensure safety of the endangered gorillas and travellers but these guidelines have been changing from time to time as the pandemic slowly fades away.
+In addition to the initial gorilla trekking rules and regulations, Uganda Wildlife Authority (UWA) and Rwanda Development Board have laid out standard operating procedures to prevent a possibility of covid19 transmission

 Other Standard Operating Procedures for gorilla trekking in Uganda, Rwanda and Congo

 Besides wearing a facemask, conservation bodies have put standard operating procedures for all travelers visiting to trek gorillas.
 These are read and explained to travelers during the pre gorilla trekking briefing at the start of the gorilla safari.